riccardobattiato/moving-parts/src/content/blog/implementing-date-graphql.md

 ## Table of contents

 ## Scalar types in GraphQL
-[GraphQL](https://graphql.org/) is a powerful query language which comes with a full-fledged [type system](https://graphql.org/learn/schema/#type-system), enforcing the precision that distinguishes it from REST and improves [some of its problems](https://nordicapis.com/what-are-over-fetching-and-under-fetching/). **However, GraphQL doesn't support native date types.** [Scalar types](https://graphql.org/learn/schema/#scalar-types) -- which we can think of as the primitive types of most programming languages -- only support numbers, strings, booleans and a special ID type.
+[GraphQL](https://graphql.org/) is a powerful query language which comes with a full-fledged [type system](https://graphql.org/learn/schema/#type-system), enforcing the precision that distinguishes it from REST and improves on [some of its problems](https://nordicapis.com/what-are-over-fetching-and-under-fetching/). **However, GraphQL doesn't natively support date types.** [Scalar types](https://graphql.org/learn/schema/#scalar-types) -- which we can think of as the primitive types of most programming languages -- only support numbers, strings, booleans and a special ID type.

 Instead, developers are invited to define their own **custom scalar types** in order to manage their implementation as they wish.
 Let's suppose you want to add a simple `Date` type to your schema that works in a similar way to [JavaScript's Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) -- which represents a single moment in time.
 What you'd need to do is to: